-[image description: a tortoise in the middle of the road on a hot, sunny day.
+[image description: a terrapin in the middle of the road on a hot, sunny day.
 His skin is dark with bright yellow stripes and his shell is ornate, covered with swirls of dark brown against a honey-yellow background.
-The turtle is rushing to get across the street and his back leg is extended from the speed and force of his dash toward freedom. photo copyright 2017, Sparrow Rose.]
+The terrapin is rushing to get across the street and his back leg is extended from the speed and force of his dash toward freedom. photo copyright 2017, Maxfield Sparrow.]

 I hate the embarrassment that comes from a meltdown in front of others.
 I hate the fear that bubbles up with every meltdown.
 Will this be the one that gets me arrested?
 Committed?
 Killed?

 Meltdowns, Like Shutdowns, Are Harmful But Necessary